jundalisay/spblist/content/en/research/mohammad/quran/sura-023a.md

 Then We developed the lump into bones.
 Then We clothed the bones with flesh.
 Then
 We produced it into another creature.
 Most
-Blessed is Allah, the Best of Creators.
+Blessed is Enki, the Best of Creators.

 15. Then, after that, you will die.
 {{< s v="16" >}}Then, on the Day of Resurrection, you will